If you're not a prospective student or parent, feel free to email general questions to firstname.lastname@example.org.

 I volunteer in the office and create the monthly newsletter

-I am currently the chair of the Outreach Committee
+I am currently a member of the Trustee Board, the Music Education Task Force, and the Outreach Committee

 Director of ICRID RAPS – I identify an article or webinar each month and create questions related to the presentation.
 Interpreters answer the questions on their own and then meet in small groups around the state to discuss how the article and questions relate to their work.